avkliskova/sverona.github.io/content/trig/right-triangle-trig.md

 {{% div class="example" %}}
 1. A right triangle has a side of 5 opposite an angle of 30 degrees.
 Find the other angles and sides.
 2. A 45-45-90 right triangle has a hypotenuse of 20.
 Find the other two sides.

+Write out the sine and cosine of the angles in these triangles.
 {{% /div %}}

 ## Modelling with right triangles